gbif/hp-swissnatcoll/en/how-to-publish-data.md

 # How to navigate in DAGI

-When [logging](#log-in) in the Data Aggregator, the platform opens on the [Collections view](#collections-view).
+When [logging](#log-in) in the Data Aggregator, the platform opens on the [Datasets view](#datasets-view).

 In the top-right corner of the page, you can see your login name, the button to log out and the button to choose between light/dark/computer themes.
 The platform is available only in English.

-## Collections view
+## Datasets view

-The collections displayed here are the ones that have been added by a Collection Digitizer of your institution.
-You can only see the collections of the institution you have been registered to upon creation of your user's profile.
-The collections are organised by default by order of creation.
+The datasets displayed here are the ones that have been added by a Collection Digitizer of your institution.
+You can only see the datasets of the institution you have been registered to upon creation of your user's profile.
+The datasets are organised by default by order of creation.
 If you wish to order them differently, you can click on any of the available headers and order them in an ascending or descending order:
 - *Name*: name of your collection as stated on [GRSciColl](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"} (collection name)
 - *Code*: code of your collection as stated on [GRSciColl](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"} (collectionCode)
 - *State*: is green (🕒Ready) when the previous action requested is finished and a new one can be done (Actions : [📤import a dataset](#import-my-data), [📥export](#export-my-data),  [🧩encode](#encode-my-data), [🌐publish](#publish-my-data) and [✅approve](#approve-my-data)).
 - *Institution Code*: code of your institution as stated on [GRSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"} (institutionCode)
 - *Institution*: name of your institution as stated on [GRSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"} (institution name)
 - *Progress*: progress bar linked to the number of records already imported and the total number of specimens stated on your collection page on [GRSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"}
-- *Records count / est.*: numerical display of the progress, with first the number of records currently present in the collection on DAGI and second the total number of specimens stated on your collection page on [GRSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"}
+- *Records count / est.*: numerical display of the progress, with first the number of records currently present in the dataset on DAGI and second the total number of specimens stated on your collection page on [GRSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"}
-- *Updated At*: timestamp of the last action executed on the collection)
+- *Updated At*: timestamp of the last action executed on the dataset)

-Only the Collection Digitizers can add (🪟New collection), edit (📝) and delete (🗑️) collections in the Collections page.
+Only the Collection Digitizers can add (🪟New dataset), edit (📝) and delete (🗑️) datasets in the Datasets page.

-### Collection page
+### Dataset page

-The page of a collection has 5 available tabs.
+The page of a dataset has 5 available tabs.

 - The **Records tab** :<br> View on all imported **records** of the collection with a selection of important attributes (*Picture availability*, *IUCN tag*, *Typus*, *scientificName*, *verbatimIdentification*, *occurrenceID*, *catalogNumber*, *recordedBy*, *identifiedBy*, *eventDate*, *stateProvince & countryCode*, *verbatimElevation*, *decimalLatitude & decimalLongitude*), the current state of the available actions (*Encoding*, *Publication status*, *Approval status*), the *MIDS quality level* and the *timestamp of the last update of the record*. <br>The tab is separated in two parts: The **filters** on top (*Quick filters*, *Search bar*, *selected layer*, *value filters*) and the **table of records** below.
 The number of records displayed in the table can be selected at the bottom of the page.
 The table of records is automatically set in different pages if the total number of records exceeds the displayed number selected.<br><br>